Python3pkg/E200/docs/introduction.rst

 How Datasets are Saved: DAQ
 ---------------------------

 At FACET, datasets are collected through use of the FACET data acquisition software typically referred to as "The DAQ."
-The DAQ software is written in Matlab, and triggers and collects data via EPICS.
+The :ref:`DAQ <daq>` software is written in Matlab, and triggers and collects data via EPICS.
 Data is stored in network attached storage (NAS) in Sector 20 at FACET, because currently the network does not support transmitting the data away from Sector 20.

 .. _bsa-data:

 BSA Data
 ^^^^^^^^

-There are two categories of underlying data at FACET: beam-synchronous-acquired (BSA) data and non-beam-synchronous-acquired (non-BSA) data.
-BSA data is correlated by shots; each shot should have a unique data point for each BSA data type.
-Typical BSA data include, for instance:
+There are two categories of underlying data at FACET: beam-synchronous-acquired (:ref:`BSA <bsa-data>`) data and non-beam-synchronous-acquired (:ref:`non-BSA <non-bsa-data>`) data. :ref:`BSA data <bsa-data>` is correlated by shots; each shot should have a unique data point for each :ref:`BSA data <bsa-data>` type.
+Typical :ref:`BSA data <bsa-data>` include, for instance:

 * Images
 * Beam position monitor (BPM) data